sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 One special feature of PoC is it, that the user has not to take care of such implementation switchings.
 PoC's IP cores decide on their own what's the *best* implementation for the chosen target platform.
 For this feature, PoC implements a configuration package, which accepts a well-known development board name or a target device string.
-For example a FPGA device string is decoded into: vendor, device, generation, family, subtype, speed grade, pin count, etc. Out of these information, the PoC component can for example implement a vendor specific carry-chain description to speed up an algorithm or group computation units to effectively use 6-input LUTs.
+For example, a FPGA device string is decoded into: vendor, device, generation, family, subtype, speed grade, pin count, etc. Out of these information, the PoC component can for example implement a vendor specific carry-chain description to speed up an algorithm or group computation units to effectively use 6-input LUTs.